Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Methods

-The base model is trained for sentence classification with a standard cross-entropy loss.
-In some of our experiments, multiple filter widths are used, concatenating the output of the maxpooling prior to the fully-connected layer.
+The base model is trained for document classification with a standard cross-entropy loss.
+We primarily use a filter width of 1, $Q=1$.
+In experiments with multiple filter widths, we concatenate the output of the max-pooling prior to the fully-connected layer.

-Figure~\ref{fig:BaseModel} illustrates the base model and introduces a running simplified example used in subsequent figures.
-This base classifier (aside from the non-trivial observation that we can get strong effectiveness, at significant computation saving, by convolving over the top few layers of an imputation-trained deep network, such as \textsc{BERT}, as frozen input, rather than fine-tuning a standard classification head and the millions of parameters) is the standard classifier in NLP.
-The novelty of our approach comes in the derivation of \textsc{BLADE}, which enables loss functions at varying label granularities, and importantly, exemplar auditing, as discussed below.

-\subsection{Zero-shot Sequence Labeling with a CNN Binary Classifier: From Sentence-Level Labels to Token-Level Labels with \textsc{BLADE}}
+\subsection{Zero-shot Sequence Labeling with a CNN Binary Classifier: From Document-Level Labels to Token-Level Labels}